AnshShah3009/anshshah3009.github.io/_pages/about.md

 ## News

-- [2021-08-01] I am excited to announce that I will be joining the [Robotics Research Center](https://robotics.iiit.ac.in/) at IIIT Hyderabad as a Research Associate.
+- [2021-08-01] I am excited to announce that I have joined the [Robotics Research Center](https://robotics.iiit.ac.in/) at IIIT Hyderabad as a Research Associate.
 I will be working with [Prof. Madhava Krishna](https://www.iiit.ac.in/people/faculty/mkrishna/) on Swarm SLAM and Diffusion based path planning.